themeum/tutor/readme.txt

 = Where can I get support? =

-You can get support by posting your issues on the support section of this plugin on WordPress plugins directory or directly place your question to Themeum Forums.
+You can get support by posting your issues on the support section of this plugin on WordPress plugins directory or use the contact form on our website.

 = Is Tutor LMS device friendly WordPress LMS plugin? =

 If you’re using a responsive theme, then Tutor LMS will look great across all devices.

-= Can I use any plugins with Tutor? =
+= Can I use any plugin with Tutor? =

 Tutor enables you to use any third party plugins without facing any compatibility issues.
 You can integrate and use the WordPress LMS plugin easily in your existing site without any trouble.